 Track and Field 1998 – 1999

-Lisa’s career took off when she won both the 800m and 1500m at the Pacific Schools Games in 1999, before travelling to Edinburgh in August to compete at the Commonwealth Youth Games where she placed second in the 800m.
+Lisa won both the 800m and 1500m at the Pacific Schools Games in 1999, before travelling to Edinburgh in August that year to compete at the Commonwealth Youth Games where she placed second in the 800m.

-Four National Championship medals came in 2001 including gold in the Under 20 1500m, ahead of selection in the Australian team for the World Youth (U18) Championships in Debrecen, Hungary.
+Four National Championship medals came in 2001 including gold in the Under 20 1500m, ahead of selection in the Australian team for the World Youth (under 18) Championships in Debrecen, Hungary.
 Lisa also competed in the 2008 Olympic Team.

 2007 – Kurt Fearnley